Written By: Devin Golden

 What Signs and Symptoms to Expect With Stage 1 Mesothelioma

 Stage 1 mesothelioma typically has little to no symptoms.
-If patients have any signs, they are usually mild symptoms such as a cough.
-Most people with stage 1 mesothelioma will not notice any.
+If patients have any signs, they are usually mild symptoms such as a persistent cough, shortness of breath, loss of appetite, chest or abdominal pain or nausea.
+Many people mistake stage 1 pleural mesothelioma with pneumonia because of similar symptoms.

 Mesothelioma develops after asbestos fibers irritate tissue linings in one of a few cavities in your body.
 Asbestos exposure is the only known cause of mesothelioma, but many people were exposed years ago.
 They also didn’t know they were in danger at the time.
 Knowing which mesothelioma symptoms to expect during stage 1 can help you identify a risk.